FAQs for staff

 What should I tell my students about SET/OLE?

 - Please complete the evaluations, when you are invited to give feedback!

 - Feedback through SET/OLE evaluations is important to individual teachers, and to the University, and will make a different in future iterations of the course.

 Their feedback is secure and confidential.There is a PowerPoint presentation available for use in class you might consider as the message for students.
 To access the PowerPoint, see the Resources page.

 Can I remain in the room while my students complete evaluations on devices?

 Yes, although some teachers prefer to have a professional staff member administer the survey if done in class on devices.

 How do I share evaluation outcomes with my current and future students?

 Write up what you did, the feedback you got, and how you intend to respond to that feedback.
+Put this into your Digital Course Outline.
 Keep this as a record of your reflective practice – it will prove valuable as you develop your teaching practice, or when you want to provide evidence of teaching effectiveness for other purposes.